 2. Detection of HSV DNA by polymerase chain reaction (PCR) (specimens: vesicular fluid, cervical swab, vaginal discharge, and cerebrospinal fluid [CSF]) is the most sensitive and therefore primary test for detecting HSV in CSF samples.
 It is increasingly being used for detection in other samples as well (eg, blood, mucosal swabs).

 3. Serology is less useful on a routine basis for the diagnosis of HSV-associated infectious syndromes, as culture or PCR results are usually available sooner.
-Specific anti-HSV antibodies appear in the blood within a few weeks of infection; note that HSV-1 seropositivity in the general population is relatively high (and increases with age) due to the high prevalence of orolabial HSV infection.
+Specific anti-HSV antibodies appear in the blood within a few weeks of infection; note that HSV-1 seropositivity in the general population is relatively high (and increases with age) due to the high prevalence of orolabial HSV infection, which is why detection of HSV antibodies does not necessarily imply active HSV infection/shedding.
 Detection of anti-HSV-2 antibodies usually indicates genital herpes (sensitivity, 80%-98%; specificity ≥96%).

 1. Oral-facial herpes: Candidiasis, aphthous stomatitis, enteroviral oropharyngeal infections (including herpangina), erythema multiforme major, Stevens-Johnson syndrome, Behçet syndrome.

 2. Genital herpes: Syphilis, chancroid, granuloma inguinale, herpes zoster.